marcelasantos-klu/Aribnb-Crime-Price-Predictor/README.md

 - Choices are explained in the report; structure and flow are clear.
 - Team can justify design decisions and discuss limitations in an oral defense.

-Feature to be added: seasonality discount based on the purchase date
+Feature to be added: seasonality discount based on the purchase date, external brand popularity score